salbalkus/CausalTables.jl/paper/paper.md

 ```

 ::: {.cell-output .cell-output-display execution_count="1"}
-    (μ = 2.498, eff_bound = 5.237)
+    (μ = 2.502, eff_bound = 5.264)
 :::
 ::::

-One strategy for estimating an APE is to assume a parametric outcome
+One strategy for estimating an APE is to fit a parametric outcome
-regression model (such as a general linear model) and using this to
-predict the outcome $Y$ under the modified treatment policy
+regression model and use it to predict the outcome $Y$ under the
-$d(A, W;\delta): A \to A + \delta$; the average difference of these
+modified treatment policy $d(A, W;\delta): A \to A + \delta$; the
-predictions from the observed $Y$ yields the APE.
-We can use
+average difference of these predictions on the observed data yields the
-`CausalTables.jl` to see what the output of such a procedure would have
+APE.
+We can use `CausalTables.jl` to simulate the output of such a
-been had we known the true value of the outcome regression using the
+procedure under the true value of the outcome regression:
-`intervene` and `conmean` functions:

 :::: {.cell execution_count="1"}
 ``` {.julia .cell-code}